lupyuen/lupyuen.github.io/src/rust2.md

 Hello from Rust on NuttX!
 ```

-We're done!
+And we're done!
 We'll see the results in a while.
 But first we run through the steps to build and flash our Rusty NuttX Firmware.

 # Download Source Code